 Can I submit my article to a journal if it’s already uploaded to a preprint server?

-If you do decide to upload your AOM to a non-commercial preprint server, you can subsequently submit the manuscript to a Taylor & Francis or Routledge journal.
+If you upload an early version of your article to a non-commercial preprint server, you can subsequently submit to a Taylor & Francis or Routledge journal.
 We do not consider posting on a preprint server to be duplicate publication and this will not jeopardize consideration for publication.

 “This article has been accepted for publication in [JOURNAL TITLE], published by Taylor & Francis.”

-After publication please update your preprint, adding the following text to encourage others to read and cite the final published version of your article (the “Version of Record”):
+After publication you can add the following text to your preprint to encourage others to read and cite the final published version of your article:

 “This is an original manuscript of an article published by Taylor & Francis in [JOURNAL TITLE] on [date of publication], available online: https://doi.org/[Article DOI].”

 Download your free guide to article submission and peer review